AdeDeepFishing/japan-101-for-foreigners/jobs/job-hunt.md

 The hardest part is **mentally staying confident**:
 - Keep telling yourself: *“I’ll get a job.
 I'll make it.
 I’ll be fine.”*
 - Even if you fail an interview?
 That’s okay.
-It’s **just practice.**
+It’s **just practic, and u gonna get better every time.**
 - There are **so many companies & opportunities** out there.
 Keep going.

 This is real life Law of Attraction: